-The Project Area consists of a closed-canopy forest that is about 60 years old and is a mixture of red and sugar maple, tulip poplar, black cherry, northern red oak, sycamore, shagbark and bitternut hickory, American beech, and several other species.
-Preserving the property will provide important ecosystem services to the surrounding community and expand public access to nature-based recreation.
+The Project Area consists of a closed-canopy mixed-deciduous forest that is about 60 years old and composed of red and sugar maple, tulip poplar, black cherry, northern red and black oak, sycamore, shagbark and bitternut hickory, American beech, and several other species.
+Enlisting the property in a carbon project will not only provide important ecosystem services to the surrounding community and expand public access to nature-based recreation, but will also provide the WVLT with funding to advance their mission of acquiring and managing land for non-consumptive public uses, ecosystem services, and scenery in a growing urban area that needs more greenspace.